3 Ways to Win at Construction Budget Accuracy

 EVM isn’t just about showing real-time status of costs and schedules; it can be used to forecast how different risk factors can affect project performance, providing valuable insights into potential future costs and schedule impacts.
 This helps contractors and project managers make decisions — about costs, schedules and resources — based on data rather than guesswork.

-Overall, EVM can be a powerful method for construction budget tracking, providing greater control and visibility into project performance, which can help to ensure that projects are completed within budget.
+Overall, EVM is a powerful method for construction budget tracking, providing greater control and visibility into project performance, which can help to ensure that projects are completed within budget.

 The technology used to manage budgets is just as important as the processes explored above.
 Recognizing this, contractors are turning to construction cost management software designed specifically for the industry.